nlpsandbox/nlpsandbox.io/wiki/604825-homepage.md

 ### Featured NLP Sandbox Tool

-The [NLP Sandbox PHI Deidentifier] depends on an instance of the NLP Sandbox Date Annotator, NLP Sandbox Person Name Annotator and NLP Sandbox Physical Address Annotator to de-identify protected health information (PHI) from clinical notes.
+The [NLP Sandbox PHI Deidentifier] depends on an instance of the NLP Sandbox Date Annotator, NLP Sandbox Person Name Annotator and NLP Sandbox Location Annotator to de-identify protected health information (PHI) from clinical notes.
 The performance of the PHI Deidentifier improves as more performant annotators are benchmarked on [NLPSandbox.io].

 GitHub: [nlpsandbox/phi-deidentifier-example]